jeevan86/zipkin/zipkin-collector/kafka10/README.md

-# collector-kafka
+# collector-kafka10

-## KafkaCollector
+## Kafka10Collector
-This collector polls a Kafka 8.2.2+ topic for messages that contain a list of spans in json or TBinaryProtocol big-endian encoding.
+This collector polls a Kafka 0.10.2+ topic for messages that contain a list of spans in json or TBinaryProtocol big-endian encoding.
 These spans are pushed to a span consumer.

-`zipkin.collector.kafka.KafkaCollector.Builder` includes defaults that will operate against a Kafka topic advertised in Zookeeper.
+`zipkin.collector.kafka.Kafka10Collector.Builder` includes defaults that will operate against a Kafka topic advertised in Zookeeper.

 ## Encoding spans into Kafka messages